OlegCheban/telegram.flashcards.bot/README.md

 #### Help
 ```
-/f to find a new flashcard
-examples:
+Help

+1. Basic find commands for finding flashcards
-/f - suggests flashcards from top3000 category
+/f - finds a new flashcard (by default bot suggests flashcards from top 3000 category)
-/f <word> - finds by a given value
+/f <value> - finds flashcards which start from an input value

-/s to open swiper
-examples:
+2. Swiper
+With swiper you can see your flashcards
 /s - displays all flashcards
-/s <letters> - displays flashcards starting with the specified letters
+/s <value> - displays flashcards which start from an input value
+Additional swiper functionality:
+   - ability to reset statistics for flashcards which have already learned (100% progress).
+Use "reset progress" button;
+   - ability to pick flashcards for nearest training.
+Use "boost priority" button.

+3. Exercises
+Bot has several kinds of drills which help you learn flashcards
 /l to start learning
 /exe to enable exercises
 /exd to disable exercises

+4. Others commands
-/i <min> to change notifications interval (default 60 min)
+/i <min> - changes notifications interval (default 60 min)
-/edit word#new translation
-/h to display help
+/h displays help

-Bot sends notifications:
+5. Bot sends notifications:
    - for spaced repetition.
 Bot sends only learned flashcards on the 2nd, 3rd, 7th, 14th, 30th and 90th day.
 At each stage, you can submit flashcard to learn again;
-- random flashcards notifications;
+   - random flashcards notifications.
 ```

 #### User stories